CodePathfinder/news-api/README.md

    12. Web application is ready for use in dev mode at '0:0:0:0:8000' or 'localhost:8000'.

-   13. To check the crontab settings run `python manage.py crontab show` in CLI.
-To stop or restart the job run 'python manage.py crontab remove' or 'python manage.py crontab add' respectively.
+   13. To check the crontab settings run `docker-compose exec web python manage.py crontab show` in CLI.
+If the job is not started run 'docker-compose exec web python manage.py crontab add'.
+To stop the job run 'docker-compose exec web python manage.py crontab remove'.

    Notes: